-This section covers five topics on what works (and doesn’t work) in investing.
+This section covers six topics on what works (and doesn’t work) in investing.
 Hover over the tabs to the left for the key take-way for each.
 Click on each tab for a more detailed exploration, including numerical illustrations and practical suggestions.

 I. Investing, Rightly Understood

 Investing defined: putting money into an enterprise now because it will return you a stream of cash flows going forward; a strong basis for expecting those cash flows to actually materialize.

 Selecting and switching investment funds based on recent performance will likely have you zig when you should zag, lowering your returns.
 Choose funds that use sound, proven investment principles and techniques and that place your interests ahead of their own.
 Stick with them.

 III.
 Index Investing: Some Positives and an Inherent Flaw